c4ndybar/weather-forecaster/readme.md

 Note that the temperatures returned by the API are in Celsius.

 The function `getForecastDescription` in `src/forecaster.js` should return the description as described in the requirements.
 You can run the `index.js` script from the command line to run the app end to end.
+For example by typing `node index.js columbus`.